Lightning Photo Tips

 out of focus shots of lightning are very noticeable with digital.

-- Compact Digital Cameras: All the compact digital cameras I have come across
+- Compact Digital Cameras: Most of the compact digital cameras I have come across

 have an option to force the focus to infinity - so it is quite easy to lock the

-focus at infinity on those cameras - just find it on the menu.
+focus at infinity on those cameras - just find it on the menu or in the scenes dial.

 - Digital SLRs: Obtaining infinity focus at night with a digital SLR and autofocus